0 Part Course |

 Best Practices for Protecting Client Data and Avoiding Common Mistakes

-• Encryption/access controls, secure client portals, data minimisation
+• Cyber security training for law firms covers encryption/access controls, secure client portals, and data minimisation

 • Pitfalls: inadequate training, legacy systems, poor supplier oversight, and ignoring AI risks